FAQs

 • 1/2 of the total cost at the beginning before work begins; 1/2 when we sign your documents.

-Probate clients must provide a minimum $3,500 security deposit.
+Probate clients must provide a minimum deposit.
 This may vary depending on your matter.

 Rates